Martial Arts Training for 10-12 Year Olds

 If they're energetic and outgoing, a dynamic style like Taekwondo or Capoeira might captivate their interest.
 These styles emphasize movement and agility, fostering a spirited and engaging environment.

-For kids who are more introspective or detail-oriented, consider disciplines such as Aikido or Judo, which focus more on technique, balance, and mental discipline.
+For more introspective or detail-oriented kids, consider disciplines such as Aikido or Judo, which focus more on technique, balance, and mental discipline.
 These styles teach patience and control, virtues that serve well both in and out of the dojo.

 Additionally, think about the practicality of the training.
-Karate and Kung Fu, for example, aren't only about physical prowess but also about learning respect, perseverance, and dedication.
+Karate and Kung Fu, for example, aren't only about physical prowess and learning respect, perseverance, and dedication.

 These qualities are essential for serving others and contributing positively to the community.